Hooters Road Trip

 Trivia

 • Despite the obvious production values in the video segments, there are some actual nice little touches to be found.
-Each Hooters girl is wearing the proper shirt for the location they are greeting you from, and the beach girls sequences change based on your final race outcome.
+Each Hooters girl is wearing the proper shirt for the location they are greeting you from, and the beach girls’ sequences change based on your final race outcome.

 • Programming assistance was provided by Miracle-Designs, the folks behind other PlayStation budget titles like Miracle Space Race and ATV Racers.

-• The semi truck features the infamous “Mud Flap Girl” design on it’s rear mud flaps, helping add to the eye rolling in the game.
+• The semi-truck features the infamous “Mud Flap Girl” design on its rear mud flaps, helping add to the eye-rolling in the game.

 • Despite their attempts to make it feel like each waitress is in a different Hooters by changing where they filmed each woman, one of the congratulations clips reveals they are all in the same spot.